 Red, Wolf's sister, was angry at Grace for getting Wolf to run away with her, or so she thought.
 She had become convinced that the Scarecrow had played with his mind and that it was her job to protect him.
 Something about the Scarecrow rubbed her wrong.
-She acted differently.
-She didn't fit in with any of the other students; so Red wanted a piece of the page.
+She acted different and didn't fit in with any of the other students; so Red wanted a piece of the page.

 The Lady Knight Wolverine saw Red's dark mood and knew the cause of it.
 She couldn't do anything about it until the two girls met again.
-Then she would have to act fast and decisively to stop any hostilities.
+Then she would have to act fast to stop any hostilities.

 Lady Jane knew Grace as well as anybody else at the school and guessed the dark nature of the girl's secret.
 She knew the terrible nature of it and she also knew it could come out in a way that could hurt her.
 She would do everything in her power to protect the girl.

 Wolf followed Grace; he wanted to help her to come back to the school knowing it to be the only place she would be safe.
 He and Shadow followed her trail for a quarter hour until he came to a small clearing where he found Maud sitting on a log.
 She looked up at him as he came into view, and Shadow trotted over and sat down beside her.

 Wolf dismounted and set his horse free.
 He walked up to the woman and saw several scars on her face, scars that had been on Grace's face until a few days ago.
 He could think of no reasonable explanation for how the disfiguring scars had been transferred from the girls face to the woman's face, but there they were.

 He asked the mountain woman, "Just who are you?
 Where is Grace?"

 "Don't you know me?
 No. It's not important.
 Grace is on a quest to find her way, to find out what she wants to be."

 "What is that?"
 Wolf asked.

-"She will be exactly what she wants to be.
+"She will be what she wants to be.
 She will find out soon."